-Procurement Anti-Corruption Training is a five-week programme that combines one week of on-site training at IACA with distance learning in participants’ home countries for the remaining period.
+Procurement Anti-Corruption Training is a five-week programme that combines one week of on-site training at IACA with distance learning in participants’ home countries.

 The training aims to reduce corruption in public procurement by training professionals from around the world in sound anti-corruption strategies.
-It is taught by Professor Christopher Yukins from the George Washington University Law School and Max Kaiser Aranda from the Mexican Institute for Competitiveness (IMCO), and enriched by interviews with distinguished guest lecturers.
+It is taught by Professor Christopher Yukins from the George Washington University Law School and Max Kaiser Aranda from the Mexican Institute for Competitiveness (IMCO), and enriched by other distinguished guest lecturers.

 Participants who successfully complete the programme are entitled to receive 6 ECTS credits under the European Credit Transfer and Accumulation System.

 |Target Group||Professionals from all regions of the world, with a minimum of three years' relevant work experience dealing with procurement issues|